Descanonge/tomate/doc/source/tutorial.rst

 scan their files for coordinates values and index.
 The values obtained will be compared.
-If the coordinates from different filegroups have different ranges, only the common part of the data will be available.
+If the coordinates from different filegroups have different ranges, only the common part of the data will be available for loading.

+During the scanning of the file, information is logged at the 'debug' level.
+More information on logging: :doc:`log`

 Loading Data